chmouel/ftp-cloudfs/README.rst

   -f, --foreground      Do not attempt to daemonize but run in foreground.
   -l LOG_FILE, --log-file=LOG_FILE
-                        Log File: Default stdout when in foreground --pid-file=PID_FILE   Pid file location when in daemon mode.
+                        Log File: Default stdout when in foreground --syslog              Enable logging to the system logger (daemon facility).
+  --pid-file=PID_FILE   Pid file location when in daemon mode.
   --uid=UID             UID to drop the privilege to when in daemon mode --gid=GID             GID to drop the privilege to when in daemon mode

+The defaults can be changed using a configuration file (by default in /etc/ftpcloudfs.conf).
+Check the example file included in the package.

 SUPPORT
 =======